 To obtain a copy of a crash report filed in the State of Florida, go to the Florida Highway Patrol Traffic Crash Report website.
 Traffic crash reports are exempt from public disclosure for 60 days after the date the report is filed, except for parties involved in the crash.

-If you’ve been injured or had damage to your car, you will need evidence to support your demand for compensation from the driver and their insurance company.
+If you’ve been injured or had damage to your car, you’ll need evidence to support your demand for compensation from the at-fault driver or the at-fault driver’s insurance company.

 - Diagnostic tests such as X-Rays, CT Scans, and MRIs